vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/0/06_Glossary.md

 is a term used to describe plots that suddenly shoot up after a very long time of relative inaction.
 Plots of human population, atmospheric CO2, energy use, all tend to show this characteristic which resembles an exponential curve.
 31, 115

 ## hole
 in the context of semiconductors is the absence of an electron-or an electron vacancy.
-When another electron fills the hole, it leaves behind another hole, and it is as if the hole moved- effectively like a positive charge able to roam through the crystal.
+When another electron fills the hole, it leaves behind another hole, and it is as if the hole movedeffectively like a positive charge able to roam through the crystal.
 202, 204, 426, 435

 ## HSPF
 heating seasonal performance factor.
 97-99, 430